Estimate the mortgage amount that best fits your budget.

-Refinancing to a 10-year loan makes sense when you’ve been paying off your mortgage for many years or for homeowners who want to get really aggressive with their repayment.
-For example, you have about 11 years left on your mortgage or you started off with a shorter-term loan and are a few years into repayment.
-That way, you can refinance to a lower interest rate without extending your repayment term.
+Refinancing to a 10-year loan makes sense when you’ve been paying off your mortgage for many years, or for homeowners who want to get really aggressive with their repayment.
+Refinancing into a 10-year mortgage can allow you to secure a lower interest rate without extending your repayment term.

-Although rates can differ depending on the lender and what you can qualify for, 10-year refinance rates are generally lower than other terms, like 15- or 30-year mortgages.
-However, you could face a higher monthly payment, especially if you’re refinancing to a shorter repayment term.
+Although rates can differ depending on the lender and your own finances, 10-year refinance rates are generally lower than other terms, like 15- or 30-year mortgages.
+However, you'll likely face a higher monthly payment, especially if you’re refinancing to a shorter repayment term.

 The best time to refinance to a 10-year mortgage will depend on whether the potential savings outweigh the fees you’ll pay and other financial considerations.
 Keep in mind that you could be paying a higher monthly payment, so homeowners should look at their monthly budget to see if it’s possible to take this on.

 Also, be sure to look beyond the interest rate when refinancing.
 Lenders may charge appraisal, closing, origination or other types of fees to refinance.
 Your current lender could also assess penalties for paying off your loan early, so look into the fine print before proceeding.

 One way to see whether refinancing makes sense is to calculate how much you’ll save in interest and subtract it from the fees you’ll pay.
 You’ll also want to take into consideration how long you plan on staying in your home to find the breakeven point after refinancing.